geryb-bg/gery-web/blog/Lightsaber/Lights and sounds with the Raspberry Pi Zero/article.md

 - [gpiozero](https://gpiozero.readthedocs.io/en/stable/index.html)
 - [RPi.GPIO](https://pypi.org/project/RPi.GPIO/)

 I tried JavaScript first, hence the first two, but I eventually settled for the last one.
-See I was having this weird problem, and it took me a while to figure out that it was not the library's fault.
+I was having this weird problem, and it took me a while to figure out that it was not the library's fault.
 Every time I ran the code for the button, the sound would stop working, on reboot, it would be fixed again.
 It took me hours to figure this out, but it has to do with the fact that the PWM pin on the Raspberry Pi Zero, is kind of a normal GPIO pin and there is software that makes it into a PWM pin.
 There are other pins like this on the Pi, and if you happen to connect your button to one of those, it breaks the sound.
 I'm not sure if this is documented anywhere, but the way I figured it out was via trial and error.

 You install the library with pip using the command `pip install RPi.GPIO` and this is the code you can use to detect if the button (connected to GPIO pin 26) is pressed or not: